Dev-PedroB/Dev-PedroB/README.md

 <br>

-💻 A new Programmer and TI Analyst from Belo Horizonte - MG - Brazil.
+💻 Software Developer and IT Analyst from Belo Horizonte - MG - Brazil.

-💼 I’m currently working at Prevenir Assistencial.
+💼 I’m currently working at Prevenir Assistencial LTDA.

 💬 My main interests are C#, React, Javascript, SQL and UX Design.

-🧠 Soft Skills im good at: Team Work, Critical Thinking, Time Management, Communicative, Organized, Proactive.
+🧠 Soft Skills I'm good at: Teamwork, Critical Thinking, Time Management, Communication, Organization, Proactivity, and Dedication to everything I do.

 📫 How to reach me:
 - dev.pedrobraga@gmail.com